marqo-ai/marqo/README.md

 The full documentation for Marqo can be found here [https://docs.marqo.ai/](https://docs.marqo.ai/).

-## Warning

-Note that you should not run other applications on Marqo's Opensearch cluster as Marqo automatically changes and adapts the settings on the cluster.

 ## Contributors

 Marqo is a community project with the goal of making tensor search accessible to the wider developer community.
 We are glad that you are interested in helping out!
 Please read [this](./CONTRIBUTING.md) to get started.